 When it comes to night vision, I think that the Lyric and the Circle 2 are on the same level.
 They are both kind of blurry at around 8-10 feet.

-Unfortunately, with the Lyric is not the most versatile when it comes to smart-platform integration.
+Unfortunately, the Lyric is not the most versatile when it comes to smart-platform integration.
 It can only pair up to Amazon Alexa.
 But it does come with great local and cloud storage options (24-hours free).
 You even get a free SD card.
-Oh yeah, and the Lyric has geofencing, which the Circle 2 does not have.

 I personally think the Honeywell Lyric C2 is a better deal than the Circle 2.
 But if you’re looking for an outdoor camera, the Lyric is not your device.
 No waterproof material with that one.